Tetragonia fruticosa L.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 How to Grow and Care

-It is grown for the edible leaves, and can be used as food or an ornamental plant for ground cover.
-As some of its names signify, it has similar flavour and texture properties to spinach, and is cooked like spinach.
+It is grown for edible leaves and can be used as food or as an ornamental plant for ground cover.
+As some of its names signify, it has similar flavor and texture properties to spinach and is cooked like spinach.
 Like spinach, it contains oxalates.
 Its medium to low levels of oxalates need to be removed by blanching the leaves in hot water for one minute, then rinsing in cold water before cooking.
-It can be found as an invasive plant in North and South America, and has been cultivated along the East Asian rim.
-It thrives in hot weather, and is considered an heirloom vegetable.
+It can be found as an invasive plant in North and South America and cultivated along the East Asian rim.
+It thrives in hot weather and is considered an heirloom vegetable.
 Few insects consume it, and even slugs and snails do not seem to feed on it.

 - Back to genus Tetragonia

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.

 We participate in the Amazon Services, LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.